 When children require individual education plans, a team of staff, Parents and Carers and outside agencies work together for the benefit of each child.

-The school’s SEN co-ordinator (or SENDI-CO) is Mrs Zoe George, who is available by appointment and meets with every family whose child is on our Register of Need.
+The school’s SEN co-ordinator (or SENDI-CO) is Miss Grace Wright, who is available by appointment and meets with every family whose child is on our Register of Need.

-Our SEN Governor is Mrs Rachel Richards, and can be contacted via the school office.
+Our SEN and Safeguarding Governor is Mr Michael Payne, and can be contacted via the school office.

 Our school is equipped with outdoor ramps for wheelchair use and stairlift for wheelchair use in the main corridor